 Step 4: Save people money

-Generating ideas for new business that involve saving the customer money are always good ideas.
+Generating ideas for a new business that involves saving the customer money are always good ideas.
 Your business will most likely survive if you are providing the solution to an existing problem at a cheaper price than your competitors.
 All consumers across the US choose products and services based on price.
 For example, if you’re shopping and fall in love with two tops but can’t decide between the two, you’ll most likely choose the cheaper one.
 If your startup is a variation of an existing idea, making it cheaper could be the deciding factor for potential customers.

 Step 5: Save people time